mosra/magnum-bindings/doc/python/pages/index.rst

 conventions, but referring to documentation of underlying C++ APIs for all details.

-See the :link-ref:`building docs <building.html>` for an installation guide, :link-ref:`API convention documentation <api-conventions.html>` and :link-ref:`documentation of each module <modules.html>` for more information about the actual usage.
-There are also :link-ref:`examples <examples.html>` to give you an idea about how the API feels.
+See the `building docs <std:doc:building>` for an installation guide, `API convention documentation <std:doc:api-conventions>` and `documentation of each module <std:special:modules>` for more information about the actual usage.
+There are also `examples <std:doc:examples>` to give you an idea about how the API feels.

 `Contact & support`_
 ====================